metabrainz/picard-docs/getting_started/download.rst

 Picard is available as a Snap from the Snap Store.
 This version should work on all modern Linux distributions, as long as Snap is installed (see `Installing Snap <https://snapcraft.io/docs/installing-snapd>`_).

+The `Snap Store page of Picard <https://snapcraft.io/picard>`_ gives detailed instructions on how to install Picard on various Linux distributions.
 If your Linux distributions supports it you can install Picard from your distribution's software center, e.g. Ubuntu Software or KDE Discover.
 You can also install Picard from the terminal:

 .. code-block:: bash